adilakhter/fp-examples/README.md

 # FP Examples

-Rpository for exercises for Advanced Functional Programming in Scala, a LambdaConf workshop taught by @jdegoes is used to try out different examples of Functional Strauctures.
+Repository for exercises for Advanced Functional Programming in Scala, a LambdaConf workshop taught by @jdegoes is used to try out different examples of **functional structures**.

 # Getting Started